 We saw that the clinical facilities were well equipped, and there were arrangements in place for the safe treatment of patients.

-We also saw that the practice was maintained to a high standard and the surgeries were well looked after.
+We saw that generally the practice was well maintained to a good standard.
+However one of the surgeries must undergo a decluttering exercise to ensure it is compliant with WHTM 01-05.